jbcodeforce/shift_left_utils/docs/command.md

 **Commands**:

-* `build-metadata`: Build a pipeline by reading the Flink dml...
+* `build-metadata`: Build a pipeline definition metadata by...
 * `delete-all-metadata`: Delete all pipeline definition json files...
 * `build-all-metadata`: Go to the hierarchy of folders for...
-* `report`: Generate a report showing the pipeline...
+* `report`: Generate a report showing the static...
-* `deploy`: Deploy a pipeline from a given table name,...
+* `deploy`: Deploy a pipeline from a given table name...
+* `deploy-source-only`: Deploy only the source tables for a given...
 * `report-running-statements`: Assess for a given table, what are the...
 * `undeploy`: From a given sink table, this command goes...
 * `build-execution-plan-from-table`: From a given table, this command goes all...

 ### `pipeline build-metadata`

-Build a pipeline by reading the Flink dml SQL content: add or update each table in the pipeline.
+Build a pipeline definition metadata by reading the Flink dml SQL content for the given dml file.

 **Usage**: